jianbo1998/FinraRefResolver/README.md

 ## Example code invocation

-    install required packages for ref_resolver.py
+1. install required packages for ref_resolver.py
-    run main.py
+2. run main.py

+## FINRA special notes
-    U4Filing.json is included here and set as start point.
+- U4Filing.json is included here and set as start point.
 You can change to any other base json schema.
+- some $ref links need credentials to access.
+Put a hardcode mapping here.
+This may change in the future.